Skip to content

 deletionPolicy: Delete

-When you apply this manifest, Crossplane's AWS controller calls the AWS API to create the bucket.
-If someone manually changes the bucket settings in the AWS Console, Crossplane will detect the drift and revert it to the state defined in your YAML.
+When this is applied, Crossplane's AWS provider handles the underlying API calls.
+If an unauthorized user or a rogue script manually changes the bucket settings in the AWS Console, the Crossplane controller detects the drift and reverts it immediately.

 Conclusion